ENDERHER0/Personal-AI/README.txt

+Multiple open-source Ollama AI projects
+Simple GUI
+TTS-based chat system needs Prompt work
+Video camera to text-based chat system
+Everything is a work in progress.

+This is a side project, I am using to learn about AI, file systems, and peripheral manipulation.

+Made from my Ollama GUI:

 Title: Interactive Conversation with an Artificial Intelligence (AI) Companion using Ollama

 This script introduces you to an interactive conversation experience with a friendly AI companion.